Musa-Sina-Ertugrul/Solution_Dining_P/README.md

 ![image](https://github.com/Musa-Sina-Ertugrul/Solution_Dining_P/assets/102359522/df48d7cd-f71e-4037-9ee2-6460edd6ebcd)

 ## Dining Philosophers Problem
-> The Dining Philosophers problem is a classic synchronization problem in computer science that illustrates issues with resource allocation and concurrent processes.
-It was introduced by E.W.
-Dijkstra in 1965 to demonstrate the challenges of avoiding deadlock and ensuring the safe sharing of limited resources among multiple processes.
+> The Dining Philosophers problem stands as a classical synchronization challenge within the realm of computer science, shedding light on the complexities associated with resource allocation and concurrent processes.
+Originating from the mind of E.W.
+Dijkstra in 1965, this problem aims to showcase the difficulties in preventing deadlock and ensuring the secure distribution of limited resources among various processes.

->The problem is framed around a scenario where a certain number of philosophers are seated at a round dining table, with a bowl of spaghetti placed between each pair of adjacent philosophers.
-The philosophers spend their time alternating between two activities: thinking and eating.
+>Imagine a scenario where a group of philosophers is arranged around a circular dining table, each pair of adjacent philosophers having a bowl of spaghetti between them.
+These philosophers alternate between two activities: contemplating and eating.

->Each philosopher has a few basic actions:
+>In this scenario, each philosopher engages in two fundamental actions:

->Thinking: Philosophers spend their time thinking until they become hungry.
+>Contemplating: Philosophers spend their time lost in thought until hunger strikes.

->Eating: To eat, a philosopher needs two forks - one for the left hand and one for the right hand.
-They pick up the forks, eat for a while, and then put the forks back on the table.
+>Eating:  To satisfy their hunger, a philosopher requires two forks—one for the left hand and one for the right.
+They pick up the necessary forks, dine for a while, and then return the forks to the table.

->The challenge arises from the following conditions:
+>The inherent challenge emerges from the following conditions:

->Each philosopher needs two forks to eat.
+>Every philosopher requires two forks to eat.
 Philosophers only take one fork at a time.
-Philosophers do not communicate with each other directly, only through the shared forks.
-The goal is to design a solution (algorithm or set of rules) that allows the philosophers to dine without deadlocking, where deadlock occurs when each philosopher holds one fork and waits indefinitely for the other, resulting in all philosophers being stuck and unable to continue.
+Direct communication between philosophers is absent; they communicate solely through shared forks The objective is to devise a solution, be it an algorithm or a set of rules, that permits the philosophers to dine without succumbing to deadlock.
+Deadlock occurs when each philosopher holds one fork and waits indefinitely for the other, resulting in a situation where all philosophers are immobilized and unable to proceed.

-> The Dining Philosophers problem serves as an example in concurrent programming and illustrates the challenges of resource sharing, synchronization, and avoiding deadlocks in systems with multiple competing processes.
-Solutions to this problem often demonstrate synchronization techniques and strategies for managing shared resources among concurrent processes efficiently and safely.
+> The Dining Philosophers problem serves as a paradigm in concurrent programming, providing a tangible example of the hurdles associated with resource sharing, synchronization, and deadlock avoidance in systems featuring multiple competing processes.
+Solutions to this problem often showcase various synchronization techniques and strategies for efficiently and safely managing shared resources among concurrent processes.

 ![image](https://github.com/Musa-Sina-Ertugrul/Solution_Dining_P/assets/102359522/b8800459-e358-4e74-b81f-75153db01f57)

 ## Pesudo Solution using Multithreading Queue
+>
+> The provided code illustrates how the Dining Philosophers problem is addressed through the utilization of threads (implemented as the Philosopher class) and a queue for fork access control.
+Philosophers, represented by instances of the Philosopher class, seamlessly alternate between thinking and eating, ensuring the acquisition of both left and right forks before commencing their meal.
+The queue serves as a synchronization mechanism among philosophers, mitigating conflicts during fork access.
+>This methodology effectively manages shared resources, specifically the forks, among philosophers, thereby averting deadlocks and guaranteeing equitable resource access.
+Through this example, it is demonstrated how Python's multithreading queue (queue.Queue()) can be applied to resolve synchronization challenges such as the Dining Philosophers problem in a manner that ensures thread safety.
+>
-> Here's an example pesudo implementation using Python's threading and queue modules:
+>Here's an example pesudo implementation using Python's threading and queue modules:

 ```python
 import threading